water6973/rocket-sim/README.md

 COMING NEXT RELEASE:
 - New camera mode (track trajectory and unlock camera from rocket!)
 - Resource mode (optimized so it doesn't lag and cap at like five times slomo!)
+- Angular jet trails!

 FOR OUR PATREON SUPPORTERS:
-- Adds usability (now you can actually run it!)
+- Adds usability (now you can actually run it via .exe!)